ACE Educator Program

-The ACE Educator Program seeks to build community awareness around ACEs, trauma, and resilience science across the state via a robust and well-informed network of trained educators.
+The ACE Educator Program continues to build community awareness around ACEs, trauma, and resilience science via a robust network of trained educators.
 The Bureau of Family Health provides trainings for small cohorts of volunteers to become ACE Educators, who then offer no-cost presentations to agencies, organizations and community groups across the state of Louisiana.
-This work is part of a larger effort to develop policies and practices that are informed by an understanding of the lifelong impact of childhood adversity and trauma.

 Schedule a presentation

-ACE Educator Program offers ACEs trainings free of charge to organizations and community groups across Louisiana.
+The ACE Educator Program offers ACEs trainings at no cost to organizations and community groups across Louisiana.
 Our presentation materials have been vetted by experts in the field and are designed to effectively teach audiences across the state about the impact of childhood trauma and promote open, ongoing conversations about these issues.

 Presentations are customizable and can be tailored to the needs of your organization.
 View a description of the components we offer.
 Depending on the elements you choose, presentations can range in length from 1 hour to a full day.

 Schedule a presentation online or by contacting firstname.lastname@example.org.